 The OCCC’s Education Mission

 Today's consumers face an astonishing array of credit products; a basic education in credit products and principles prepares consumers to better understand their choices and obligations.
 The OCCC understands the need to educate consumers about their rights and responsibilities.

 Financial Education Resources

 Financial education provides consumers the tools and skills to make informed financial decisions.
 Consumers who understand their choices and obligations are able to manage their personal finances better and more likely to reach their financial goals.
 In order to help you achieve those financial goals, the OCCC has built a budgeting worksheet to help get you on track.

 The OCCC’s directory of Financial Education Resources is a select list of resource sites that offer financial education programs.
-This site is updated periodically and is also posted on the Texas Department of Health and Human Services website.
 The "4 Steps to Financial Recovery" pamphlet highlights a few helpful steps to recover financially and rebuild credit after experiencing a financial setback.